opengamedata/opengamedata-unity/README.md

 - `event_data_complex`: a single JSON string containing the initial data passed into the `LogEvent` constructor

 Once a `LogEvent` object is constructed with the given data, it can then be passed into `SimpleLog` with the `Log` function, and the data will be logged to the database.

+## Removing

+If the package needs to be removed to reinstall with a newer version, for instance, [this resource](https://gist.github.com/myusuf3/7f645819ded92bda6677) is helpful for ensuring all the necessary files are removed from the project.

+Then, the package can safely be added to the project the same way as before.